grpc/proposal/A14-channelz.md

 Users who wish to get the next results should use the largest channel id from the previous results in the subsequent query.

-## ListServers
+## GetServers

 This method returns all servers in the process.
-The usage is identical to List RootChannels, except that servers are returned.
+The usage is identical to GetTop Channels, except that servers are returned.
 Users are expected to make this query first when investigating servers.
 Since servers are not hierarchical, there is no GetServer method.